-This week, the concluding week, the idea is that we try to put it all together – from digital literacies, openness and sharing, networking and collaborating in communities to this design business – and reflect on what really happened in the course and what will happen now.
-Will we fall back to old ways of working or will we be looking for new and more updated ways to meet future demands?
+This week, the concluding week, the idea is that we try to put it all together – digital literacies, openness, sharing, networking, collaboration, course design – and reflect on what really happened in the course and how you will apply these insights into your own practice.
+Is it really an option to fall back to old ways of working or will we be looking for new and more updated ways to meet future demands?
 That is, of course, all up to you.

-You will have an opportunity to reflect on this in your PBL group as well as in the final webinar.
+You will have an opportunity to reflect on this in your PBL group as well as in the final webinar (30 November).

 If you are aiming for a certificate (check participation modes and requirements) you should have written at least four blog posts by now and use this week to write a final, summarizing post.
-If you are part of a PBL-group, this week is for reflecting on the group’s achievements and sharing a final presentation in the ONL G+ community.
+In your PBL-group, this week is for reflecting on the group’s achievements and sharing a final presentation in the ONL G+ community.

 Wish you all the best for future collaborations!

 We hope that you all at this point of time in the course feel quite well-settled with the ONL learning environment and that you have found a good structure for your studies and PBL group work.
 It seems that the previous topic on Learning in communities was inspiring and engaged you in good discussions and reflection on collaborative and networked learning.
 Fantastic presentations from the PBL groups are being shared in the ONL181 community, don´t miss to take part of what the other groups have created.

 Today is the start of the fourth topic, Design for online and blended learning.
 This topic is for discussing and reflecting around what constitutes good support and well-designed learning environments.
 You will have the opportunity to explore some frameworks/models for learning design and facilitation and apply these on one of the provided scenarios as well as your own practice.